 The Roof - Star Rating 4/5

-The popularity of the Victorian style means that many designers and manufacturers have invested in roof innovation.
-The results are high levels of reliability and plenty of options, earning this roof 4/5 stars.
+The popularity of the Victorian style means that many designers and manufacturers have invested in the conservatory roof.
+The results are high levels of reliability and plenty of options, earning this roof 4/5 stars, however, conservatory prices will be slightly more expensive.
 The lack of a fifth star reflects the fact that the additional surface area of this design slightly increases the cost of the Victorian design, and also makes the DIY option more challenging.

 Choosing the roof materials is important.
-At the cheaper end of the spectrum are polycarbonate materials, which come with a hefty twenty-year life expectancy.
-A more popular choice is glass, which floods the internal space with natural sunlight.
+At the cheaper end of the spectrum is a polycarbonate roof, which come with a hefty twenty-year life expectancy.
+A more popular choice is glass for a conservatory roof, which floods the internal space with natural sunlight.
 In the twenty-first century, glazing technology offers a formidable range of thermal efficiency benefits, making glass an enduringly popular choice.
 This option is becoming increasingly embraced since the government introduced energy efficiency legislation in 2002.

 Glass Roof Vs Tiled Roof

-Tiled roofs offer a modern twist on an established idea.
-Only available since building regulations changed in 2010, tiled roofs offer reliable protection from temperature fluctuations.
-Each of these options alters the conservatory cost, but only slightly: the average cost remains fairly stable regardless of the roof materials.
+A tiled conservatory roof offers a modern twist on an established idea.
+Only available since building regulations changed in 2010, a tiled conservatory roof offers reliable protection from temperature fluctuations.
+Each of these conservatory roof options alters the conservatory cost, but only slightly: the average cost remains fairly stable regardless of the roof materials.